Daniel-KM/Omeka-S-module-Table/README.md

       meanings.
 The point is mainly the api representation.
 - [ ] Use js [datatables] (or see packagist/github) or use direct edition (see module Group).
 - [ ] Provide common tables by default (languages, countries, unimarc).
+The module [Value Suggest] already include them, but hard to translate by site.
-- [ ] Finalize integration in resource template.
+- [x] Finalize integration in resource template (each table is exposed as a data type `table:<base>`, with sibling-language fallback at render).
-- [ ] Remove the limit of two columns.
+- [-] Remove the limit of two columns.
+Decided: kept at two columns (KISS, variants handled by insertion order, translations by sibling tables).
-- [ ] Allow to use any column header.
+- [-] Allow to use any column header.
+Decided: not needed with two columns.

 Warning